kumuluz/kumuluzee-samples/kumuluzee-oauth2-keycloak/README.md

 ### Configure Keycloak

-Log into Keycloak using your admin account and create a new realm, e.g. **customers-realm**.
-Then create a new client, e.g. **customers-api** and set it's access type to **bearer-only**.
+Log into the Keycloak using your admin account and create a new realm, e.g. **customers-realm**.
+Then create a new client, e.g. **customers-api** and set its access type to **bearer-only**.
 Create a user and set the credentials.
 Then create a couple of roles and assign them to the new user.
-When you finish open up the new client and copy the configuration under *Installation/Keycloak OIDC JSON* and save it for later.
+When finished, open up the new client and copy the configuration under *Installation/Keycloak OIDC JSON* and save it for later.

 ### Implement security

-First we have to enable security using the @DeclaredRoles annotation on the main application class:
+First we have to enable the security using the @DeclaredRoles annotation on the main application class of the REST service:

 ```java
 @DeclareRoles({"user", "admin"})